10 Key Qualities That Make a Good Real Estate Agent

 The good ones can be uncovered by looking at the percentage of their sold listings where they acted as a dual agent (represented both the seller and buyer in the same real estate transaction).

-If a realtor has a lower percentage of these sales than other real estate agents in your area, it’s a great sign that they have integrity.
+If a Realtor has a lower percentage of these sales than other agents in your area, it’s a great sign that they have integrity.

 Because it indicates that they don’t prioritize earning double commissions from one deal.